radars-app/radar-chart/README.md

   - `test-ci` (to test once)

 # Attention!
-**Bump package.json version by yourself before merging into master.**
+**Bump up package.json version by yourself before merging into master.**
 **That's for automated deploy to npm.
 Version should be higher than published.**
 **You can check published version by link bellow.**